The following post WordPress WooCommerce Customize Storefront Theme post lets you know what you need to customize the Storefront theme.

 What You Need:

-- Filezilla free ftp solution.
-(Optional but very handy, I highly recommended)
+- Filezilla free ftp tool.
+(Optional and useful.
+I highly recommended)

 WordPress WooCommerce Customize Storefront Theme